mozilla/hawk/README.md

 requests only and therefore cannot be used to perform transactions or change server state, it can still be used to expose private and sensitive information.

+### Host Header Forgery

+Hawk validates the incoming request MAC against the incoming HTTP Host header.
+However, unless the optional `host` and `port` options are used with `server.authenticate()`, a malicous client can mint new host names pointing to the server's IP address and use that to craft an attack by sending a valid request that's meant for another hostname than the one used by the server.
+Server implementors must manually verify that the host header received matches their expectation (or use the options mentioned above).

 # Frequently Asked Questions